maratai/craftery/audio_music/cds.md

 # CDs (and a few cassette tapes)
-Physical CDs, on the grounds that inventorying them is an excellent means of fox-waxing!
+Physical CDs (and some cassettes), on the grounds that inventorying them is an excellent means of fox-waxing!

 (More TK)

+# Jeon Somi
+- *Game Plan*.

+# Marina
+- *Ancient Dreams in a Modern Land*.